JuliaPhylo/PhyloNetworks.jl/README.md

 This example uses a number of replicates (10) that is definitely too small, to make the example run faster.
 You might also increase the number of optimization runs (`runs`) done for each bootstrap replicate.

-To save the bootstrap networks to a file (especially if it took a while to get them!) and to check the content of the created file, do this:
+The bootstrap networks are saved in the `boostrap.out` file, so they can be read in a new session with `bootnet = readMultiTopology("boostrap.out")`.
+To save the bootstrap networks to a different file (perhaps after having re-rooted them with an outgroup), you can do this:

 ```julia
 writeMultiTopology(bootnet, "bootstrapNets_h1.tre")